-A You have discovered one of the conundrums of living in climates as cold as ours.
+A You have discovered one of the conundrums of living in cold climates.

 Research indicates that for health and comfort, a relative indoor humidity of 40 to 60 percent is desirable.
 But keeping the air that moist over the course of a winter is more than most Minnesota homes can handle.